CoregoLabs/Proposal/README.md

 Data of the new section:

-1. Active builders on last relay chain block
+1. Active builders on the last relay chain block
 2. Volume of work items processed by the shared builder group on the last relay chain block
 3. Categories of work classes processed (Actor, Parachain…)
 4. Analysis of builder's Coretime consumption.